 Methodology: Monitor TWR stands on an on-going basis in the Upper San Marcos River from Spring Lake to Stokes Park to detect the presence and expansion of non-native floating and submerged aquatic vegetation, including but not limited to Hydrilla, Hygrophila, Nasturtium and Ceratopteris.
 Remove, by-hand, non-native vegetation intermixed with and immediately adjacent to TWR stands.
+Should Condition M be in effect in 2026, non-native removal will be limited to areas within a 1-meter radius of TWR stands.
 Removed non-native vegetation will be captured and removed from the river.
 The removal, transport and disposal of non-native vegetation will be performed in accordance with Texas Parks and Wildlife Department (TPWD) Exotic Aquatic Vegetation Removal Permit provisions.
 TWR will be encouraged to expand naturally through the continued removal of non-native species within and around the perimeter of TWR stands.

-Due to the current coverage of TWR within the San Marcos River (approximately 15,000 m), no planting of TWR is anticipated to occur upstream of IH-35 in 2025.
-However, supplemental planting may be required if TWR coverage is significantly reduced as a result of flood scouring, low-flow conditions and/or recreational activity.
-TWR will be planted within the San Marcos River below IH-35 in the segment between Cape's Dam and the confluence with the Blanco River as part of a Texas Parks and Wildlife Department (TPWD) Habitat and Angler Access Program (HAAP) grant.
+Due to the current coverage of TWR within the San Marcos River (approximately 11,000 m2), limited to no planting of TWR is anticipated to occur upstream of IH-35 in 2026.
+However, supplemental planting may be required if TWR coverage is significantly reduced as a result of flood scouring, low-flow conditions and/or river recreation activities.